-Regulatory approval is generally not required for repayments of a loan in foreign currencies, subject, however, to any international sanctions that may be applicable to the currency in question.
+Regulatory approval is generally not required for repayments of a loan in foreign currencies.
+This is subject to any international sanctions that may be applicable to the currency in question.
 Anti-money laundering and antiterrorism regulations will also need to be complied with.